Today's Bible Reading: Mark 12

 Reflecting and Thinking

 In our reading, Jesus says that in their efforts to seek the way of the kingdom, the Jewish religious leaders had focused on and found prestige and personal reward, prominence and power.
-They had abused the least in society, stealing in the name of religion from those least able to pay.
+They had abused the least ones in the society, stealing in the name of religion from those least able to pay.
 For Jesus, the sacrificial, generous response of the poor widow says it all.
 This is how one follows Jesus; this is how one responds to Jesus.

 Dear God, we ask you to give us generous hearts and to help us as strive to understand the message of Jesus and strengthen our faith.
 Help us to be about what he was about.
 Help his reasons to become our reasons, his priorities our priorities, his purposes our purposes.
 In Jesus' name, Amen.